-The power to search pupils without consent, with the authorisation of the Headmaster, should be carried out by a staff member who is the same sex as the child.
-There must always be a witness (also a member of staff) to the search and, if at all possible, they should also be of the same gender as the pupil.
-The power to search without consent extends to a personal search involving the removal of outer garments (e.g. coats) and searching of pockets, bags and lockers (if available).
+The power to search pupils belongings without consent, with the authorisation of the Headmaster.
+There must always be a witness (also a member of staff) to the search.
+The power to search without consent extends to a search involving the searching of pockets, personal belongings, bags, lockers and rooms (if appropriate).